octanner/ruby/README.md

+# Deprecated
-# Deprecated: See https://confluence.octanner.com/confluence/display/RG/Standards for current standards
+See https://confluence.octanner.com/confluence/display/RG/Standards for current standards

 # The Practice of Ruby @ OCTanner